-Percona Server compilation with Performance Schema turned off would fail due to regression introduced by the 5.6 priority mutex framework.
+Percona Server for MySQL compilation with Performance Schema turned off would fail due to regression introduced by the 5.6 priority mutex framework.
 Bug fixed #1272747.

 The InnoDB page cleaner thread could have incorrectly decided whether the server is busy or idle on some of its iterations and consequently issue a too big flush list flushing request on a busy server, causing performance instabilities.
 Bug fixed #1238039 (upstream #71988).

-Percona Server had different server version value when installing from Source and from Binary/RPM.
+Percona Server for MySQL had different server version value when installing from Source and from Binary/RPM.
 Bug fixed #1244178.

 Debian and Ubuntu packaging has been reworked to meet the packaging standards.
 Bug fixed #1281261.

-Percona Server source tree has been reorganized to match the MySQL source tree layout closer.
+Percona Server for MySQL source tree has been reorganized to match the MySQL source tree layout closer.
 Bug fixed #1014477.